DijkstraFTW/DijkstraFTW/README.md

 Welcome to my Github Page !

-I'm a 22 years old Computer Science student from Morocco, currently taking interest in AI/ML.
+I'm a 22 years old Computer Science student from Morocco, currently taking interest in Data Science & ML.

-I also dabble in Computer graphics on my spare time.
+I also dabble in computer graphics on my spare time.

 Reach me at **DijkstraFTW@proton.me**